-1. Introduction to Black and White Photography
+1. What Is Black and White Photography?

 Still, although color is the new kid on the block, it hasn’t replaced the art of black and white.
 Color can be a distraction; it can be dull and lifeless.
 One of the tasks of photographers is to simplify an image, distilling a scene down to its essence.
 Sometimes, that essence is colorless.